 To support our pay-for-performance philosophy and underlying fundamental principles of our compensation programs, we have implemented certain policies regarding NEO ownership of and actions in connection with stock and other incentive compensation.
-In addition to our compensation programs, we believe that appropriate stock ownership guidelines and our stock trading, clawback and pledging and anti-hedging policies further align the interests of our executives with shareholders by encouraging long-term superior performance without encouraging excessive or unnecessary risk taking.
+In addition to our compensation programs, we believe that appropriate stock ownership guidelines and our stock trading, clawback and pledging, and anti-hedging policies further align the interests of our executives with shareholders by encouraging long-term superior performance without encouraging excessive or unnecessary risk taking.

-Fundamental Policies Stock ownership Requires NEOs to hold Emerson stock equal to at least a specified multiple of base salary.
-NEOs generally have 5 years to comply.
+Fundamental Policies Stock ownership comply.
+Emerson N Requires NEOs to hold Emerson stock equal to at least a specified multiple of base salary.
+NEOs generally have five years to comply.
 Emerson NEOs substantially exceed the guidelines.
-Effective October 1, 2021, we have increased our stock ownership guidelines as follows: Position Req.
-Multiple(1) Actual(2) CEO From 5X to 6X 8.4X - CFO From 3X to 4X 47.3X Other NEOs From 1X to 3X 10.9X-27.7X Stock trading Requires written p ermission from CEO O and from CFO or Gen eral Counsel befor re trading in Emerson stock.
-Clawback Provides that our Board may reduce, cancel or require recovery of all or a portion of any executive officer's annual bonus or long-term incentive compensation if the Board determines that the executive officer has engaged in intentional misconduct leading to a material restatement of the Company's financial statements.
-Our 2015 Incentive Shares Plan includes additional clawback provisions.
-Beginning in fiscal 2019, the Company expanded clawback rights for all incentive compensation awards and payments to provide for potential forfeiture or clawback in connection with violations of the Company's ethics and compliance programs and policies, including its Code of Conduct and Code of Ethics to the extent allowed by law.
+Effective October 1, 2021, we increased our stock ownership guidelines as follows: Position Req.
+Multiple(1) Actual(2) CEO From 5X to 6X 7.3X CFO From 3X to 4X 35.9X Other NEOs From 1X to 3X 9.7X-20.6X Stock trading Requires written pe rmission from CFO and General Counsel before trading in E merson stock.
+Clawback long-term incentive leading to a materia clawback provisions and payments to pr compensation if the Il restatement of the S. Beginning in fisca ovide for potential f e Board determines that e Company's financial s al 2019, the Company of orfeiture or clawback ir at the executive offi statements.
+Our 20 expanded clawback n connection with v n of any executive officer's annual bonus or icer has engaged in intentional misconduct 115 Incentive Shares Plan includes additional k rights for all incentive compensation awards iolations of the Company's ethics and Ethics to the extent allowed by law.
 Hedging Our hedging policy prohibits officers (including executive officers) and Directors from engaging in transactions to hedge or offset value declines in the value of our stock such as short selling, put or call options, forward sale or purchase contracts, equity swaps and exchange funds.
-Pledging Prohibits pledging of Company shares s as collateral for a loan by Directors or ele ected officers.
+Pledging Prohibits pledging of of Company shares as collateral for a loan by Directors or ele ected officers.

-- (1) Includes share equivalents and shares in retirement accounts and restricted stock. - (2) Actual multiple based on beneficial ownership, excluding options (see page 60), and share price of \$94.20 as of September 30, 2021; excludes former CEO.
-D. N. Farr.
+(1) Includes share equivalents and shares in retirement accounts and restricted stock.

+(2) Actual multiple based on beneficial ownership, excluding options (see page 57), and share price of \$73.23 as of September 30, 2022.